tamkimd/RESTful-API-With-Northwind-Database/README.md

 ##### **URL** : /{table_name}/analysis/{field}
- - `GET`  : count the field in table_name .
+ - `GET`  : count the field in table_name and draw pie chart .
 Return data and base64 image
 ![image](https://user-images.githubusercontent.com/63099899/202986344-c9da8210-a34c-49b6-a3a3-e1a4917d0e16.png)